dhirajmepani/eSchool-SaaS-Doc/installation/setup-custom-domain.md

 sidebar_position: 6
 ---

-# How to Setup Custom Domain
+# 🌐 How to Setup Custom Domain

+## 📋 Overview
+Learn how to configure custom domains for schools in your e-School SaaS system.

-## Domain Type
+## 🏷️ Domain Types

 ![e-School SaaS](../static/images/installation/customdomain.png)

 ![e-School SaaS](../static/images/installation/schoolDomain.png)

-When creating a school, the admin has the option to specify the domain type for the school's website and also school can choose the domain type from General Settings Sections.
+When creating a school, the admin has the option to specify the domain type for the school's website.
+Schools can also choose the domain type from General Settings.
 They can choose between two domain types:

+### 🔗 Default Domain
-**Default Domain:** This is a predefined domain provided by the system (e.g., schoolname.yoursystemdomain.com).
-It is automatically set up and requires no additional configuration from the admin.
+This is a predefined domain provided by the system (e.g., `schoolname.yoursystemdomain.com`).
+- ✅ Automatically set up
+- ✅ No additional configuration required
+- ✅ Ready to use immediately

+### 🎯 Custom Domain
-**Custom Domain:** If the school has its own domain, the admin can enter it during the setup process and also school can setup it from general settings.
-However, before using a custom domain, it must be properly configured to point to the server's IP address where the system is hosted.
-Once the domain's DNS settings are correctly updated and verified, the custom domain can be used as the school's official website address.
+If the school has its own domain, the admin can enter it during setup or from general settings.
+- ⚠️ Requires proper DNS configuration
+- 🔧 Must point to server's IP address
+- ✅ Professional branding opportunity

-## Set Custom Domain on Server
+## 🖥️ Server Configuration

 ![e-School SaaS](../static/images/installation/setdomain.png)

-## Steps for Super Admin
+## 👨‍💻 Steps for Super Admin

-1. **Add Custom Domain to VPS:**
+### 1️⃣ Add Custom Domain to VPS
-   - Log into the VPS server.
+- 🔐 Log into the VPS server
-   - Configure the custom domain to work with the VPS server (e.g., by creating a virtual host).
+- ⚙️ Configure the custom domain to work with the VPS server

-2. **Enable SSL:**
+- 🏗️ Create a virtual host configuration

+### 2️⃣ Enable SSL Certificate
-   - Install and enable SSL for the custom domain using tools like Let's Encrypt or a paid SSL certificate.
+- 🔒 Install SSL for the custom domain
+- 🆓 Use Let's Encrypt for free SSL
+- 💳 Or install a paid SSL certificate

-## Steps for School Admin
+## 🏫 Steps for School Admin

-1. **Get VPS Server IP Address:**
+### 1️⃣ Get Server Information
+- 📍 Find the VPS server's IP address
+- 🔍 Check "General Settings" section
-   - Ensure the VPS server's IP address is visible to the School Admin in the "General Settings" section when they select the "Custom Domain" options.
+- 📋 Note the IP when selecting "Custom Domain" option

-2. **Update DNS Settings:**
+### 2️⃣ Update DNS Settings
-   - Log into your domain provider's dashboard.
+- 🌐 Log into your domain provider's dashboard
-   - Add a DNS record (usually an A record) pointing the custom domain to the VPS server's IP address.
+- ➕ Add a DNS A record
+- 🎯 Point the custom domain to the VPS server's IP address

-3. **Wait for Propagation:**
+### 3️⃣ Wait for DNS Propagation
-   - DNS changes may take a few minutes to a few hours to propagate.
+- ⏰ DNS changes may take a few minutes to hours
+- 🔄 Propagation time varies by provider
+- 🧪 Test the domain after propagation

+## ✅ Verification Steps

+1. 🌐 **Check Domain Resolution**
+   - Use online DNS checker tools
+   - Verify A record points to correct IP

+2. 🔒 **Test SSL Certificate**
+   - Ensure HTTPS works properly
+   - Check for security warnings

+3. 📱 **Test School Access**
+   - Verify school website loads correctly
+   - Check all features work properly

+## 📝 Important Notes

+- 🕐 DNS propagation can take up to 48 hours
+- 🔄 Clear browser cache if domain doesn't load
+- 📞 Contact support if issues persist
+- 🔐 Always use HTTPS for security